thingsdb/ThingsDocs/v1/content/overview/type.md

 // Create a new type `User` with an optional property `name`. set_type('User', {name: 'str?'});

-// Create a instance of type `User` without a name unknown = User{};
+// Create a typed thing of type `User` without a name unknown = User{};

 // ..or explicitly set name to `nil`